Dosage Form: tablet

 Dosage Forms and Strengths

-Each 15 mg tablet for oral administration contains 15 mg of Codeine Sulfate, USP.
-It is a white, biconvex tablet scored on one side, with strength-indicating number “15” debossed on the scored side and product identification number “54 613” debossed on the other side.
+Each 15 mg tablet for oral administration contains 15 mg of Codeine Sulfate USP.
+It is a white to off-white biconvex tablet with “15” debossed on the scored side and “54 613” debossed on the other side.

-Each 30 mg tablet for oral administration contains 30 mg of Codeine Sulfate, USP.
-It is a white, biconvex tablet scored on one side, with strength-indicating number “30” debossed on the scored side and product identification number “54 783” debossed on the other side.
+Each 30 mg tablet for oral administration contains 30 mg of Codeine Sulfate USP.
+It is a white to off-white biconvex tablet with “30” debossed on the scored side and “54 783” debossed on the other side.

-Each 60 mg tablet for oral administration contains 60 mg of Codeine Sulfate, USP.
-It is a white, biconvex tablet scored on one side, with strength-indicating number “60” debossed on the scored side and product identification number “54 412” debossed on the other side.
+Each 60 mg tablet for oral administration contains 60 mg of Codeine Sulfate USP.
+It is a white to off-white biconvex tablet with “60” debossed on the scored side and “54 412” debossed on the other side.

 Codeine Sulfate is contraindicated in patients with known hypersensitivity to codeine or any components of the product.
 Persons known to be hypersensitive to certain other opioids may exhibit cross-sensitivity to codeine.